jennyton88/jennyton88/README.md

 ## I'm currently working on...

-Improving [Devlogs Maker](https://github.com/jennyton88/devlogs_maker), which you can find on my Github.
+Improving [Devlogs Maker](https://github.com/jennyton88/devlogs_maker), which is pinned below.
 I'm also working on some games, and additional software in the background.
 You may find updates about them on my social media.

 ## Find my stuff at...